-In the majority of cases (70% of the SROs that deal with consumer complaints), decisions on consumer complaints are publicly available.
+In the majority of cases (72% of the SROs that deal with consumer complaints), decisions on consumer complaints are publicly available.
 The list of decisions (sometimes called 'rulings') is typically available on the SRO's website, and a list of links to such pages can be accessed via the ICAS Global SRO Database.
 Those decisions may be published in full or in summary form, depending on the applicable rules of procedure.
 In two cases (Romania and Malaysia), decisions can be accessed upon request.
 The Romanian SRO makes decisions available for members via a secured extranet rather than via the public website.
 Most of the SROs which do not publish decisions on consumer complaints count among those SROs handling few consumer complaints per year.

-Competitor complaints are also often publicly available (70% of cases), but the decisions may only be published in part or in an anonymized form due to the sensitivity of some aspects pertaining to competition law.
+Competitor complaints are also often publicly available (60% of cases), but the decisions may only be published in part or in an anonymized form due to the sensitivity of some aspects pertaining to competition law.

 Finally, it should be noted that in 88% of the markets covered by the ICAS Global SRO database, complaints can also be received from other entities rather than consumers and competitors.
 Such entities include public authorities and NGOs.
+In 2022, SROs in ICAS membership dealt with 317 such complaints.

 Thirteen SROs also undertake own initiative investigations to identify ads which are in potential breach of self-regulatory standards.
-Almost 6,200 advertisements were investigated following proactive action taken by the SRO in 2021, almost double as many as in the previous year.
+Almost 7 200 advertisements were investigated following proactive action taken by the SRO in 2022, 1 000 more than in the previous year.
 One further SRO is currently developing this capacity.